-Several thousand mirror-finished door hangers reading: “Anything you say can and will be used against you” were distributed to homes in San Francisco.
-The door hangers, often used to symbolize a desire for privacy, are a reminder that nothing is private anymore, even in the safety of your own home.
+Several thousand mirror-finished door hangers reading: “Anything you say can and will be used against you” were distributed to homes in San Francisco, disrupting a sense of security and inverting the symbol’s usual call for privacy.

 As documented in Jon Ronson’s piece in the New York Times, one stupid tweet can ruin someone’s life.
 Or words said in private can be broadcast by a former partner, and result in public humiliation.
 While the acts themselves aren’t defensible, the punnishment often outweighs the infraction, or lapse in good judgement.
 We’re doing this to ourselves.